-Tiger Woods' Ex Wife Elin Nordegren Is Selling Her Florida Mansion for $49.5 Million
+Tiger Woods' Ex Wife Elin Nordegren Slashes the Price of Her Florida Mansion by $5 Million to $44.5 Million

+The former model built the beachfront estate after their reported $100 million divorce settlement

-Elin Nordegren, the ex-wife of golf pro Tiger Woods, has put the North Palm Beach, Florida mansion she built after their divorce on the market for $49.5 million to “downsize.”
+In March 2018, Elin Nordegren, the ex-wife of golf pro Tiger Woods, put the North Palm Beach, Florida mansion she built after their divorce on the market for $49.5 million to “downsize.”
+Now, after more than a year and a half on the market, she has dropped the price by 10 percent — or $5 million — to $44.5 million.

-The Wall Street Journal reported on the private listing exclusively on Monday, with photos of the sprawling 11-bedroom, 18-bathroom home — complete with two kitchens, a roof deck, indoor theater, below-ground gym, custom wine cellar, outdoor swimming pool, twirling water slide, fire pit, basketball/pickleball court, and putting green (naturally).
+The Wall Street Journal originally reported on the private listing exclusively in March 2018, with photos of the sprawling 11-bedroom, 18-bathroom home — complete with two kitchens, a roof deck, indoor theater, below-ground gym, custom wine cellar, outdoor swimming pool, twirling water slide, fire pit, basketball/pickleball court, and putting green (naturally).

 RELATED: It’s Just Too Good to Be True!
 The 10 Things I Hate About You House Is for Sale for $1.6 Million

-A rep for the 38-year-old former model, who has been studying to get her master’s degree in psychology, which she is scheduled to receive in May, told the Journal that Nordegren is selling the 25,000-square-foot property to downsize.
+A rep for the 39-year-old former model told the Journal that Nordegren is selling the 25,000-square-foot property to downsize.

 It is located in the gated community of Seminole Landing (next to Seminole Golf Club) just under 30 minutes away from where the golfer lives.